kheireldine/ghost-cms-aws-deploy-task/README.md

 This project deploys [Ghost CMS](https://ghost.org/) on AWS using **Terraform** (under `infra/`) and sets up a **CI/CD pipeline** with GitHub Actions, GitLab CI, and Jenkins.
 It also includes **Semgrep** for Terraform SAST scanning with **Slack notifications**.

 The code architecture and documentation created by **Eng.
-Kheir el dine Baaarini** with mentioning the credits for some **Specific Resources Mentioned Below**
+Kheir el dine Baaarini**

 The Credentials used in this code for deployement are limited for a specific user with **specific permissions**